soosue/spock/README.md

 }

 dependencies {
-        compile 'org.spockframework.spock:spock-core:spock-1.3'
+        testImplementation 'org.spockframework.spock:spock-core:spock-1.3'
-        compile 'org.spockframework.spock:spock-spring:spock-1.3'
+        testImplementation 'org.spockframework.spock:spock-spring:spock-1.3'
 }
 ```
-3. For intermediate releases you can also use the commit-hash as version, e.g. compile `com.github.spockframework.spock:spock-core:d91bf785a1`
+3. For intermediate releases you can also use the commit-hash as version, e.g. testImplementation `com.github.spockframework.spock:spock-core:d91bf785a1`

 Modules
 -------